Operations

 Weeding Out the Tire-Kickers

-When you offer free estimates, you're inviting anyone with a passing interest in a renovation to take up your time.
-A small fee (even just $99 or $150) immediately separates the serious clients from the ones who are just 'getting a few numbers.'
-Serious clients value your expertise and are willing to pay for your time to provide a real, professional scope of work.
+When estimates are free, anyone with a passing idea will take up your time.
+A fee of $99 to $250 separates serious clients from people who are just collecting numbers.
+Serious clients value your time and are willing to pay for a real scope of work.

 Positioning the Value